AimadBifkirn/CPP/CPP_07/readme.md

 2. Class Templates:

-   Define a family of functions with the same logic but different data types.
+   Define a family of classes with the same logic but different data types.

    **syntax:**